Enriqueoab/javaScript/README.md

 > HTML static content and dynamic content, using special syntax, this will be all then merged together into HTML file on the server side and sent back to the
 > client, so on the client we will receive an HTML file but it allows us to enrich this HTML file with dynamic content.

-- For that we have first to create our view, where we are going to be using html and some EJS special syntax. the file has to have an .ejs extension.
+- For that we have first to create our view, where we are going to be using html and some EJS special syntax. the file has to have a .ejs extension.
 In our case we will call it index.ejs

 ```html